 - Higher energy level

-You should, therefore, enrich your diet with a wide variety of food rich in probiotics to maintain healthy levels of good bacteria within your gut for a stronger immune system.
+Enrich your diet with a wide variety of food rich in probiotics to maintain healthy levels of good bacteria within your gut for a stronger immune system.

 The infographic below explains the differences between good and bad bacteria and their respective effects on the human body.

-One of the major limitations of probiotics is its poor resistance to heat and stomach acid.
+One of the major limitations of probiotics is their poor resistance to heat and stomach acid.
 As a good bacterium, probiotics are rather fragile and susceptible to harm through the process of food preparation or consumption.

-The excessive heat present in our food during preparation may have killed off the much-needed probiotics before consumption and our individual dietary habits, preferences and existing conditions such as lactose intolerance may also limit and impede our intake of probiotics through dairy products.
+The excessive heat present in our food during preparation may have killed off the much-needed probiotics before consumption and our individual dietary habits, preferences, and existing conditions such as lactose intolerance may also limit and impede our intake of probiotics through dairy products.

 As each of our bodies is different, our requirements for good bacteria will differ as well.

-It is therefore important for each individual to find the appropriate probiotic rich food that fits their individual probiotic requirements in order to ensure a healthy gut and immune system.
+It is therefore important for each individual to find the appropriate probiotic-rich food that fits their individual probiotic requirements in order to ensure a healthy gut and immune system.

 Despite being good for the body, there are certain side effects associated with probiotics such as mild bloating and gas.
 Probiotics are also thought to cause infections in people with underlying health conditions that would need to be treated with antibiotics.